Angels and Outcasts|

 Each section begins with an introduction by the editors, and each story is preceded by a preface.
 Angels and Outcasts concludes with an annotated bibliography of other prose works about the deaf experience.
 In addition to fascinating reading, it provides valuable insights into the world of the deaf.

-Trent Batson is the former director of Academic Technology at Gallaudet University in Washington, DC.
+Trent Batson is the former director of Academic Technology at Gallaudet University.

-Eugene Bergman is a former associate professor of English at Gallaudet University in Washington, DC.
+Eugene Bergman is a former associate professor of English at Gallaudet University.

 Print Edition: ISBN 978-0-930323-17-2, 5½ x 8½ paperback, 364 pages